Flexible Resolvers and API's

 • Performance: If not limited, a single query could request so much data it puts a severe strain on your server.

-• Scraping: If you allow deep nesting, people can easily scrape your entire database.
+• Scraping: If you allow deep nesting, people might more easily scrape your entire database.

-Instead of exposing your entire database as a graph, we recommend you use GraphQL in a more functional “Remote Procedure Call” (RPC) style.
+Instead of exposing all of your data as a graph, we recommend you use GraphQL in a more functional “Remote Procedure Call” (RPC) style.

 Only when actually offering GraphQL as a public API to third party users to integrate with you, do we recommend a graph / domain style GraphQL API.